haitao1101/haitao1101.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Master’s student in Computer Science and Technology at [Beijing Jiaotong University](http://www.bjtu.edu.cn/) and work with [Prof. Jitao Sang](http://faculty.bjtu.edu.cn/9129/). 我在河北工业大学获得了计算机科学与技术专业学士学位。
+I am currently a Master’s student in Computer Science and Technology at [Beijing Jiaotong University](http://www.bjtu.edu.cn/) and work with [Prof. Jitao Sang](http://faculty.bjtu.edu.cn/9129/).
+I obtained a Bachelor’s degree in Computer Science and Technology from [Hebei University of Technology](https://www.hebut.edu.cn/).

 My current research content is Multi-modal Large Language Model (MLLMs) and MLLM-based agent.